Understanding Organic Foods is Easy!

 Is Organic Food More Nutritious?

 Some may argue that because organic foods are not protected from diseases or insects because they have not been treated with pesticides, that they not safe.
-Personally, I would much rather take my chances with foods not having treatments than continue to eat pesticides on my food.
 The amount of damage that pesticides can do to your body is incredible.
 The chemicals you consume can have long-lasting ill effects on your body that may be irreversible over time.

 Can’t Afford Organic?